Further reading

 If you want to know good places to ride in Australia then check this channel out.

 Touring of Japan with just engine sound.
-Shows nearly all the places I posted about when I lived there.
+Shows many of the places I posted about when I lived there.
 (Tip – with non English channels turn on CC and set to auto translate) Consistently well paced with higher quality footage albeit still with the unavoidable flattening of the landscape that GoPro’s do.